reema0814/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

-Title: Analyze data in a data warehouse

-Module: Get started with data warehouses in Microsoft Fabric

----

 # Analyze data in a data warehouse

 In Microsoft Fabric, a data warehouse provides a relational database for large-scale analytics.
 Unlike the default read-only SQL endpoint for tables defined in a lakehouse, a data warehouse provides full SQL semantics; including the ability to insert, update, and delete data in the tables.